zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Single_Worm_Genotyping/Single_Worm_Genotyping.md

 - Add water to 100 mL

-- **NOTE: Tween 20 and IGEPAL are difficult to pipette, so you may choose to make a 50% solution in water and double the input amount.**
+- **Note**: Tween 20 and IGEPAL are difficult to pipette, so you may choose to make a 50% solution in water and double the input amount.